dotm/dotm.github.io/_posts/2018-04-04-on-wanting.markdown

 title: "On wanting [Less Wrong Premise]"
 ---

-There three types of wanting:
+There are three types of wanting:

 - Things you say you want
 - Things you think you want